Explosive Diarrhea After Eating: 9 Causes Explained.

 Celiac disease is an extreme example of food intolerance.
 In celiac disease, your body is sensitive to a protein called gluten (in wheat, rye, and barley).

-Eating gluten results in a severe form of diarrhea (can be explosive) and malabsorption.
+Eating gluten results in severe diarrhea (which can be explosive) and malabsorption.

 People with celiac disease improve dramatically after cutting off the offending foods.